Enter promo code EarlyBird to save 5% through October 15th

 Please keep in mind that this trip offers some free time to pursue activities that interest you.
 Make sure you look over all of the optional activities and note these additional costs when deciding whether you can afford this program.
 The prices below are rough estimates for budgeting your trip.

-Roughly $1,000-1,600 USD If you require assistance in booking your international airfare, we would be happy to help you.
+• International Airfare from the United States: Roughly $1,000-1,600 USD If you require assistance searching for international flights, we would be happy to help you.

 Optional Activities